Anello-Photonics/docs-A1/docs/setup_troubleshooting.rst

 -   Connect:               Connect to the unit over COM or UDP
 -   Restart Unit:          Restart the unit
 -   Unit Configuration:    Edit unit configurations such as output data rate
--   Log:                   Collect GPS, IMU, and INS data and convert to CSV
+-   Log:                   Collect IMU data and convert to CSV
--   Monitor:               Opens a display showing the real-time INS message contents
+-   Monitor:               Opens a display showing the real-time IMU message contents
 -   Upgrade:               Change the unit's firmware version
 -   Exit:                  Exit the python program